 Research

-In my research, I investigate experiences and expressions of emotions in workplaces—gratitude, hope, compassion, and awe—and the consequences (both positive and negative) of emotions on individual, dyadic, and organizational outcomes.
-I am interested in the ways in which employees regulate their own emotions at work, as well as the emotions of others.
+In my research, I investigate experiences and expressions of emotions in workplaces—gratitude, hope, compassion, and awe—and the consequences (both positive and negative) of emotions on individual, dyadic, and organizational outcomes (e.g., organizational culture, sense of community).
+I am interested in how employees regulate their own emotions at work, as well as the emotions of others.
 This research builds on my prior academic and work experience as a licensed psychotherapist, with training that provides unique insights into emotions at work.
 I also study individual reputation, the topic of my dissertation work, which examines how people gain, lose, and recover or repair their reputations, and how reputational information is stored and communicated in networks.
 My research utilizes an array of methods, employing both quantitative and qualitative methods in experimental laboratory and field settings.

 Please note: Articles and other materials are posted here to facilitate sharing academic work for educational, non-commercial uses only.
 All rights for articles remain with their respective copyright holders.